codex-team/ctproto/README.md

 ### Message format

-All messages MUST fit next criteries:
+All messages MUST fit next criteria:

 - be a valid JSON-strings
 - has the next structure: